goldsmiths-computational-arts/third.goldcomparts.show/data/artworks/hyord001.md

-Physical contemporary art installation consisting of generative drawings in the abstract form around human-environmental symbiosis theme.
+Digitally based installation around human-environmental symbiosis, a conceptual piece in the abstract form of digital art.